-We believe Nutanix hyperconverged infrastructure (HCI) is the ideal infrastructure foundation for cloud native workloads running on Kubernetes at scale.
-Nutanix provides platform mobility giving you the choice to run workloads on both your Nutanix private cloud as well as the public cloud.
-The Nutanix architecture was designed keeping hardware failures in mind, which offers better resilience for both Kubernetes platform components and application data.
-With the addition of each HCI node, you benefit from the scalability and resilience provided to the Kubernetes compute nodes.
-Equally important, there is an additional storage controller that deploys with each HCI node which results in better storage performance for your stateful containerized applications.
+Nutanix Cloud Infrastructure (NCI) is the ideal foundation for cloud-native workloads running on Kubernetes at scale.
+Nutanix provides platform mobility, allowing you to run workloads on your Nutanix private and public cloud.
+The Nutanix architecture was designed with hardware failures in mind, offering better resilience for Kubernetes platform components and application data.
+With the addition of each NCI node, you benefit from the scalability and resilience provided to the Kubernetes compute nodes.
+Equally important, an additional storage controller deploys with each HCI node, which results in better storage performance for your stateful containerized applications.